boyski/pmaudit/README.md

 ### Unseen files

-The script needs to know which files to monitor and files in an unmonitored area will not be recorded.
+The script needs to know which files to monitor, and files in an unmonitored area will not be recorded.
 This can be seen as a feature or a bug.
-For instance, if compiling a collection of .c and .h files do you want it to record /usr/include/stdio.h as one of the prereqisites or is that TMI?
-Regardless, it will only record accesses to files in monitored locations.
+For instance, when compiling a collection of .c and .h files do you want it to record /usr/include/stdio.h as one of the prereqisites or is that TMI?
+Regardless, it will only record accesses to files in monitored locations and monitored locations must generally be writable.

 ### Atimes not updated due to mount settings

 This is a big one but there's a test to detect it.
-It's really a system admin issue, not something the script can deal with, so it just dies when atimes aren't behaving.
+System admins often turn off atime updating on NFS as a performance enhancer.
+This is really a system admin issue, not something the script can deal with, so it just dies when atimes aren't behaving.
+It's possible that system admins could be convinced to use the relatively new "relatime" feature rather than turning off atime updates altogether.

 ### Weak granularity of file timestamps

-This is a common issue.
-Many filesystems still record only seconds or milliseconds and the resulting roundoff errors can lead to bogus results.
-Best to use it on high-resolution filesystems such as Linux ext4 which records nanoseconds.
+Another common issue.
+Some filesystems still record only seconds or milliseconds and the resulting roundoff errors can lead to bogus results.
+It works best on high-resolution filesystems such as Linux ext4 which records nanoseconds.

+# Example

+A good sample use is building GNU make itself (of course it already generates its own dependency data but we're going to ignore that).
+First we unpack and configure version 4.2.1 and make sure the state is clean:

+% make clean >clean.log

+Then build with the auditor inserted:

+% make --eval=.ONESHELL: SHELL=pmash .SHELLFLAGS='-o $@.d -c' > make.log 2>&1

+And look at a typical generated dependency file:

+% cat job.o.d
+job.o: \
+  commands.h \
+  config.h \
+  debug.h \
+  filedef.h \
+  getopt.h \
+  gettext.h \
+  gnumake.h \
+  hash.h \
+  job.c \
+  job.h \
+  makeint.h \
+  os.h \
+  output.h \
+  variable.h

+Feel free to compare with with GNU make's own generated deps file (.deps/job.Po) which contains data for system files as well.

+Let's break down the command line above.
+We use SHELL=pmash to force make to use our auditor as a shell wrapper and .SHELLFLAGS to control the flags passed to it; in particular it takes the usual -c option and passes that command line to the shell.
+We add "-o $@.d" to send pmash output to foo.d when building foo.

+The use of .ONESHELL is necessary to cause all build activity for the target to take place in a single shell process.
+Otherwise, since each recipe line is a different shell and they share the same value of $@ the output file would be overwritten.
+Here GNU make is a good example: the recipe for each object file tends to look like this (simplified):

+    gcc -MT job.o -MD -MP -MF .deps/job.Tpo -c -o job.o job.c
+    mv -f .deps/job.Tpo .deps/job.Po

+Without .ONESHELL the mv command would run last and in its own shell so we'd end up recording only the actions of mv, not gcc.